idispatch75/mythic-gme-adventures/docs/user_manual.md

 ## Threads and Characters lists

 There are two lists for Threads/Characters:
-- the "active" list is the list as in Mythic book, where you can have several instances of the same thread/character, which is represented by a counter on the right that you can modify accordingly.
+- the *active* list is the list as in the Mythic book, where you can have several instances of the same thread/character, which is represented by a counter on the right that you can modify accordingly.
 This representation was chosen to save space.
 This list can be found in the "Scenes > Threads/Characters" on smartphone, or on the top of the screen on desktop in full screen.
-- the "management" list lists the individual threads/characters, which will still be available even if they are no more present in the "active" list.
+- the *management* list lists the individual threads/characters, which will still be available even if they are no more present in the *active* list.
 This allows you to have a history of all your threads/characters, even if they are no more active in the Mythic sense.
-You can click on the "+" icon to add them to the "active" list or increment their counter if they are already there.
+You can click on the "+ list" icon to add them to the *active* list or increment their counter if they are already there.
 This list is used for managing threads/characters in the App and is not part of the Mythic workflow.
 It can be found in "More > Threads/Characters" on smartphone, or in the Threads/Characters tab on desktop in full screen.

 You can create a thread/character from both lists.
-If you create it from the "active" list, it will be added to the "management" list and also added to the "active" list with a counter of 1.
+If you create it from the *active* list, it will be added to the *management* list and also added to the *active* list with a counter of 1.
-If you create it from the "management" list, you have to manually add it to the "active" list with the "+" icon if you wish.
+If you create it from the *management* list, you have to manually add it to the *active* list with the "+ list" icon.

-If you decrement a thread/character to 0 in the "active" list, it will be removed from this list but not from the "management" list, where you can add it back to the "active" list if need be.
+If you decrement a thread/character to 0 in the *active* list, it will be removed from this list but not from the *management* list, where you can add it back to the *active* list if need be.

+## Random events

+The Random events with a focus of NPC or Thread are rolled on the *active* Threads/Characters lists.
+If a list is empty and the focus of the event is related to this list, then the focus is switched to CurrentContext.
+For instance if "NPC Negative" is rolled and the *active* Characters list is empty, the event focus will become CurrentContext.

+When a focus is related to a list, the impacted Thread/Character is rolled according to Mythic rules, which may yield a result of "Choose".
+If you don't like to choose, you can disallow this result in the Global Settings.

 ## Roll Log